kbobnis/page/_posts/2020-04-12-DesigningANewGame_ThoughtsSoFar.markdown

 Hmmm....
 I can now think of the improvements of the desing in those three mentioned above areas or I could try to first create my Viago game based on Out there and go from there.
 Only when I finish the first prototype, I will see what will work and will not work.

 So, I am starting to develop it and see what will it lead me to.

+Do I have an artist to create all those graphics?
+I can hire someone after the prototype will be finished so that I will know exactly what I need.